isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-defop"></a>C.defop: Default Operations

-By default, the language supply the default operations with their default semantics.
+By default, the language supplies the default operations with their default semantics.
 However, a programmer can disable or replace these defaults.

 ### <a name="Rc-zero"></a>C.20: If you can avoid defining default operations, do